sijia1120/Quant-Interview-Question-Summary/README.md

 - [Q2: Probability of Consecutive Pairs of Tails](./coins/q2.md) Suppose a coin is flipped 10 times and the outcomes are recorded.
 Find the probability that any tails occur only in consecutive pairs.
 For example, with 4 flips, TTHH, TTTT and HHHH are both valid, but HTHH and TTTH are not valid.

 # Card Problems

 - [Q1: Specific Card Pull II](./cards/q1.md) A deck of cards is shuffled well.
 The cards are dealt one-by-one, until the two of hearts appears.
 Find the probability that exactly one king, queen and jack appear before the two of hearts.

+# Dice Problems
+- [Q1: Die Multiple II](./dice/q1.md) You roll a fair 6−sided dice until the sum of all upfaces is a multiple of 6.
+Find the expected number of rolls performed.
+[Ans: 6]